 Self-Directed Solo 401(k) Plan

-For small business owners and self-employed individuals who wish to invest in non-traditional assets, like real estate, you will benefit most from a self-directed Solo 401(k) provider.
-With a Solo 401(k) provider, you can establish a self-directed Solo 401(k) plan.
-This allows you to make traditional and non-traditional investments.
+For small business owners and self-employed individuals who wish to invest in non-traditional assets, like real estate, you will benefit most from a Self-Directed Solo 401(k) provider.
+With the right Solo 401(k) provider, you can establish a self-directed plan.
+This allows you to make traditional, as well as non-traditional investments.

-There are many other benefits of working with a Solo 401(k) provider, which you can find in our Solo 401(k) Learn More pages.
+There are many other benefits of working with a Solo 401(k) provider, which you can find in our Learn More pages.

 3 Important Questions to Ask your Solo 401(k) Provider

 When choosing the best Solo 401(k) provider, you need to determine the provider will satisfy your investment needs.
-Your provider should be able to answer any question you have regarding the Solo 401(k) plan.
-However, the three most important (and common) questions people ask their Solo 401(k) provider are: how to make a contribution, take out a distribution and take out a loan.
+Your provider should be able to answer any question you have regarding the plan.
+However, the three most important (and common) questions people ask their provider are: how to make a contribution, what type investments can you make, and how to borrow from the plan.

 1. Make a Solo 401(k) Contribution